 How do I change the default playback device in Windows 11?

 Click the speaker icon in the taskbar, then click the arrow next to the volume slider to open the Sound output panel.
-Click any device under Output device to make it the active default immediately.
+Click any listed device under Output device to make it the active default immediately — no restart needed.

 Why is my default playback device not saving in Windows 11?

 This usually happens when Windows automatically switches to newly connected devices.
-Open the Sound Control Panel, right-click devices you do not use, and disable them to stop automatic switching.
+Open the classic Sound Control Panel, right-click devices you do not regularly use, and disable them to prevent automatic switching.

 Can I set different default audio devices for different apps in Windows 11?

 Yes.
 Go to Settings, then System, then Sound, and open Volume mixer.
-Each open app will have its own output device selector that you can configure independently from the system default.
+Each open app has its own output device dropdown that you can set independently from the system default.

 How do I set Bluetooth headphones as the default playback device?

-Connect your Bluetooth headphones through Settings and Bluetooth and devices, then open the Sound output panel from Quick Settings and click on your headphones in the Output device list to select them.
+Connect your Bluetooth headphones via Settings and Bluetooth and devices, then open the Sound output panel from the Quick Settings taskbar and click on your headphones under Output device to select them as the default.

 What is the difference between default device and default communication device?

-The default device handles all general audio such as music, videos, and system sounds.
-The default communication device is used specifically by apps like Microsoft Teams, Zoom, and Skype for calls and voice chat.
-Both can be set separately in the classic Sound Control Panel.
+The default device handles all general audio including music, videos, and system sounds.
+The default communication device is used exclusively by voice and call apps like Microsoft Teams, Zoom, and Skype.
+Both can be configured separately in the classic Sound Control Panel.

 How do I open the Sound Control Panel in Windows 11?

-Right-click the speaker icon in the taskbar, click Sound settings, scroll to the bottom, and click More sound settings to open the classic Sound Control Panel.
+Right-click the speaker icon in the taskbar, click Sound settings, scroll to the bottom of the page, and click More sound settings to open the classic Sound Control Panel.

 What does the blue bar next to a device name mean in the Sound output panel?

-The blue bar that appears on the left side of a device name in the Sound output Quick Settings panel confirms that the device is currently selected and active as your default audio output.
+The blue bar on the left side of a device name in the Quick Settings Sound output panel confirms that device is currently selected and active as your default audio output in Windows 11.